metrico/qryn-docs/docs/introduction.md

 #### ** Querying **

-🎉 _No custom query languages to learn._
+🎉 _No custom query languages to learn_

 Start querying instantly using [LogQL, PromQL, Flux or Temapo](getting-started.md)

 #### ** Database **

-🎉 _No limits using your data_
+🎉 _No limits accessing your own data_

 Want more than our APIs offer?
 Access your data using ClickHouse SQL _for fun and compliance_.